HanJingJiang/SKCNN/README.md

 Dataset</br>
 --
-1.CdrugSimilarity and CdiseaseSimilarity store disease similarity matrix and drug similarity matrix of Cdataset</br>
+1. CdrugSimilarity and CdiseaseSimilarity store disease similarity matrix and drug similarity matrix of Cdataset</br>
-2.Drugstore similarity and diseaseSimilarity store diseaseSimilarity matrix and drugSimilarity matrix of Fdataset.</br>
+2. Drugstore similarity and diseaseSimilarity store diseaseSimilarity matrix and drugSimilarity matrix of Fdataset.</br>
-3.Drug -disease-whole and c-drug-disease-whole store known drug-disease associations of Cdataset and Fataset.</br>
+3. Drug -disease-whole and c-drug-disease-whole store known drug-disease associations of Cdataset and Fataset.</br>

 code</br>
 --

-1.SigmoidKernel.py:Function to generate SigmoidKernel similarity</br>
+1. SigmoidKernel.py:Function to generate SigmoidKernel similarity</br>
-2.Feature.py:Function to generate the total characteristics</br>
+2. Feature.py:Function to generate the total characteristics</br>
-3.CNN.p;y:The features are obtained by the convolutional neural network</br>
+3. CNN.p;y:The features are obtained by the convolutional neural network</br>
-4.RF.py：predict potential indications for drugs</br>
+4. RF.py:predict potential indications for drugs</br>
    All files of Dataset and Code should be stored in the same folder to run SKCNN.